chneau/dotfiles/README.md

 ssh-keygen -t rsa -b 2048
 ssh-copy-id id@server
 ssh-add # only if an agent is already running

+# pro tip:
+# use .ssh/config to define host aliases
+# it looks like this:
+Host oo
+  HostName oo
+  User c
+  Port 23
+# and allows you to login to oo without specifying port or username
+ssh oo
 ```

 ## The best awesomes: